FBI seizes fully constructed US Capitol Lego set from alleged Jan. 6 rioter's home

 The 1,032-piece Lego set, which Lego released in 2016 and now lists as a retired product, was seized in addition to items that appeared to match those Morss carried on the day of the riot.
 These include a "Don't Tread on Me" flag; a neck gaiter; a military utility bag; a black tourniquet; and military uniforms, according to the documents, which say he also "had three different firearms including a handgun, a shotgun and a rifle."

 Lego's US Capitol Building set "focuses on the structure's neoclassical style facade, steps and lawns" and is "finished with a decorative 'US Capitol' nameplate," according to a Lego page about the product.
-The Brick Fan, a fan site dedicated to reporting Lego news and reviews, reported in 2019 that the product was set to be retired that year.
+The product was retired at the end of 2019.
+"We retire all products after a period of time," a spokesperson for Lego said.

 Last month, Morss, who's from Pennsylvania, was arrested and charged with federal offenses including assaulting, resisting or impeding certain officers; obstruction of an official proceeding; civil disorder; and robbery of personal property of the United States.
 According to an affidavit submitted by an FBI agent in support of charging Morss, Morss joined the rioters directly confronting the officers guarding the Capitol's Lower West Terrace doors during the riot.
 The confrontation at the Lower West Terrace was "an intense and prolonged clash between rioters and law enforcement," the affidavit says.